 Import products in Tweakwise

-If you want to transfer a large amount of product information between your platform and Tweakwise, you can use a specially formatted file to import that data.
-Tweakwise uses the XML format to perform this task.
-This is called the XML feed.
+To transfer a large amount of product information between your platform and Tweakwise, you can use a specially formatted file.
+Tweakwise uses the XML format for this purpose, which is referred to as an XML feed.

-In this guide, we'll build a seperate products feed together:
+In this guide, we'll walk through building a separate products feed, covering:

 • Basic structure